PATRIC3/p3_docs/docroot/news/2018/20180803-patric-july-2018-release.rst

 .. feed-entry::
    :date: 2018-08-03

-This PATRIC release includes a new Bacteriophage resource including over 4700 phage genomes, over 5000 new *Salmonella enterica* genomes with AMR panel data, over 9600 additional new bacterial and archeal genomes, updated protein functions and families, updated subsystems and AMR genes.
+This PATRIC release includes a new Bacteriophage resource including over 4700 phage genomes, over 5000 new *Salmonella enterica* genomes with AMR panel data, over 9600 additional new bacterial and archeal genomes, updated protein functions and families, updated subsystems, and updated AMR genes.

 .. cut::